Maggie Carey

 Maggie Carey (born c.
-1974/1975) is an American film director, screenwriter, producer and actress.
+1974/1975) is an actress, film director, screenwriter and producer.
 She has directed comedy shorts for television, and wrote and directed the 2013 film The To Do List.

 Early life and education

 Carey was raised in Boise, Idaho.
 She attended Jackson Elementary and West Junior High and graduated from Borah High School in 1993.

 Of her high school experience, Carey said, "I was in every AP class possible.
 I played a ton of sports.
 I was in student council.
 I was an all-American soccer player."
 Carey was also a lifeguard at the Borah pool, an experience that would influence her film The To-Do List.

 Carey attended the University of Idaho for a year, before being recruited to the University of Montana to play Division I soccer in the team's inaugural season.
 She was co-captain of the team, making 26 appearances as a defender and scoring one goal.
 She graduated from Montana with a bachelor's degree in English literature.
+In a 2013 interview, Carey said she visited Austin with a Montana improv troupe for the Big Stinkin' International Improv & Sketch Comedy Festival while she was looking at film schools.
 Carey went on to earn an MFA degree in film production from the University of Texas at Austin.